 The findings indicates that 42.0% of respondents strongly agree that lack of adequate gender related marketing strategies for promoting gender programmes create a limited visibility and promotion of gender programmes discouraging male students from enrolling in gender programmes.
 Also, 42.0% of all respondents strongly agree that the absence of inclusive curriculum requirements for gender studies in academic programmes contributes to male students reluctance to take these programmes.
 On other hand, 39.0% of the respondents said that there is a shortage of male gender specialists and role model facilitators in the institute (Table 3).
 This suggests that institute is less promoting gender programmes to male students, which lead to a lack of awareness and interest among males in the respective programmes.
 Also, lack of representation discourage male students from enrolling in gender programmes, as they may not fell the value of gender programmes.

-Table 3: Institutional factors for low male enrollment in gender courses
+Table 3.
+Institutional factors for low male enrollment in gender courses